apache/directory-fortress-core/README-QUICKSTART-WINDOWS.txt

 ___________________________________________________________________________________
 ###################################################################################
-# IV.
-Instructions to regression test Fortress and Symas OpenLDAP on target machine
+# V. Instructions to regression test Fortress and Symas OpenLDAP on target machine
 ###################################################################################

 a.
 From FORTRESS_HOME root folder, enter the following command from a system prompt:

-> ./b.bat test-full-init
+> b test-full-init

 b.
 Verify the tests ran with no failures.

+> BUILD SUCCESSFUL

 c.
 To re-run these tests:
-> ./b.bat test-full
+> b test-full

 Note 1: WARNING messages are good as these are negative tests in action